tongping/ece697-mlsys/Projects.md

 5. Try to use machine learning for identifying different types of performance issues, such as NUMA architecture, field reorganization, array grouping.

-Students could use Co-Lab, which is free.
+Students could use google Colab for coding, which is free.